graphql/graphql-wg/rfcs/glossary/Appendix C -- Glossary.md

 **Definition**: the software used to implement a service.
 Implementations may be schema-first or code-first.

+An implementation "implements" the specification if the services it produces conforms to the GraphQL specification.
+An implementation may implement the specification but not some of its optional features.
+Some implementations implement the specification including all optional features.

 Examples: graphql-js, Hot Chocolate, graphql-java, etc...